leonardinosaur/pet2mri/docs/source/Usage.rst

 Basic Example
 =============
 Before pet2mri can be used each subject with a PET scan must have a corresponding structural MRI scan that has been processing with FreeSurfer's recon-all stream.
-One all structural MRIs have been processed, you can proceed with processing your PET images.
+Once all structural MRIs have been processed, you can proceed with processing your PET images.

 A typical command will look something like this::